osaga-fu/javascript-simon-game/README.md

 # javascript-simon-game

-A simple javascript Simon game
+A simple Simon game using JavaScript, HTML, and CSS.